 In 1953 the French colony of Laos, a thinly populated and landlocked backwater situated between Thailand and Vietnam, gained its independence.
 The French transferred power to the old royal family, who established the Kingdom of Laos.

-Like Cambodia and South Vietnam, the nascent government was threatened by Marxist insurgency.
-During the 1950s the North Vietnamese Army invaded in collaboration with the Pathet Lao, a local communist cell.
-The Ho Chi Minh Trail, which brought weaponry and manpower to the insurgency in South Vietnam, flowed through Lao territory.
+Like Cambodia and South Vietnam, a Marxist insurgency threatened Laos.
+The North Vietnamese Army invaded in the 1950s to support the Pathet Lao, a local communist group.
+The Ho Chi Minh Trail, which supported the insurgency in South Vietnam, flowed through Lao territory.
 Heavily backed by North Vietnamese troops and Soviet and Chinese arms, the Pathet Lao sought to overthrow the Lao monarchy and establish a socialist state.

 The Royal Lao Government was weak in comparison.
-Despite American support, they could not match the Communists’ numbers or determination, and were beset by internal division and low morale.
+Despite American support, they could not match the Communists’ numbers or determination.
+Internal division and low morale beset them.

-From the 1960s, the CIA conducted a ‘Secret War’ on Washington’s behalf.
-The 1962 Geneva Convention obliged foreign powers to respect Lao neutrality.
-While North Vietnam blatantly disregarded the treaty, the US simply pretended to honor it.
-No American ground troops were officially stationed in Laos and no declaration of war made.
-The CIA conducted their entire campaign in secret with a budget of 3.3 billion dollars a year.
-Though their base at Long Tieng had 40,000 inhabitants, was the second biggest city in Laos and one of the busiest airports in the world, it appeared in no atlas, and officially did not exist.
-The CIA aimed to divert North Vietnamese manpower and halt the spread of Communism.
+From 1964, the CIA conducted a ‘Secret War’ on Washington’s behalf.
+While the 1962 Geneva Convention obliged foreign powers to respect Lao neutrality, North Vietnam ignored it and the USA only pretended.
+They never officially stationed troops in Laos and never declared war.
+Using $3.3 billion a year, the CIA outsourced operations to Hmong militias and Air America.
+Their base at Long Tieng housed 40,000 people, was Laos’s second-biggest city and one of the world’s busiest airports, but appeared in no Atlas and officially did not exist.
+In fighting this Secret War, the CIA hoped to divert North Vietnamese manpower and halt the spread of communism.

-The primary strategy was aerial bombardment.
+The main strategy was aerial bombardment.
 From bases in allied Thailand, American planes bombed communist territory daily.
 The CIA dropped two million tons of explosives on Laos from 1964-73, an average of one planeload every eight minutes.
 More explosives were dropped on Laos than Germany and Japan in WW2 combined.
 Today unexploded ordinance still kills an average of 300 Laotians a year.
 The American public was kept in the dark.